pekugur34/MethodWatch/README.md

 # MethodWatch

 A lightweight .NET library for method execution time monitoring and logging.
-MethodWatch provides both automatic and manual method timing capabilities.
+MethodWatch provides both automatic and manual method timing capabilities with customizable thresholds and real-time statistics.

 ## Features

 - **Automatic Method Timing**: Use the `[MethodWatch]` attribute to automatically time method execution
 - **Manual Method Timing**: Use the `MethodWatch.Measure()` method for manual timing of code blocks
-- **Customizable Logging**: Configure logging thresholds and parameter visibility
+- **Customizable Thresholds**: Set performance thresholds for each method
+- **Real-time Statistics**: Track execution times, min/max values, and failure rates
+- **Web UI**: Visualize method performance with a built-in web interface
 - **Exception Handling**: Automatic timing of methods that throw exceptions
-- **Circular Reference Handling**: Safe serialization of complex objects with circular references
+- **Configurable Statistics**: Enable/disable statistics collection for better performance

 ## Installation